Week of 2/8/26: Trusting the Promise

 3 | Practice of the Week - Promise Stones

 Choose a small stone or object to keep with you this week.
+Use this as a physical reminder of God’s promises the way God’s people used monuments to remember His provision.

 Each morning, hold it and pray: “Faithful God, You keep Your promises."